n-tse/Pizza-Parlor/README.md

 Code:
 Input: Medium 12"
 displayOrderDetails(customerOrder);
-Expected output: 5;
+Expected output: 5

 Test: "It should display the details of the user's order"
 Code:
 Input: Medium 12"
 displayOrderDetails(customerOrder);
-Expected output: test;
+Expected output: test